 This is a crucial step!

 What’s the primary communication channel used at your company?
-Do people use email, Slack, messenger apps or something else?
-Within large organizations, it may be hard to fully understand how employees use those various channels.
-As a consequence, important information is likely to get lost.
+Do people rely on email, Slack, messaging apps, or something else?
+In large organizations, it’s often difficult to fully understand how employees use these channels.
+As a result, important information is likely to get lost, reducing the impact of your launch.

 In addition, communication has to be personalized and relevant.
-To ensure relevance and avoid information overload, target your communications to relevant employee groups based on their locations, demographics, job functions and interests.
-One size does not fit all!
+To ensure relevance and avoid information overload, target your communications to specific employee groups based on their locations, demographics, job functions, and interests.
+One size does not fit all, especially when rolling out a corporate wellbeing programme across diverse teams with different needs and expectations.

 6. Promote your wellbeing program and communicate its benefits to build internal awareness

 If employee wellness programs are built to achieve desired outcomes, effective internal communication to drive employee participation is a must.
-Employees need to understand the benefits of wellbeing for both them personally as well as the organization as a whole.
-Only then you can align your workplace to work towards the same wellbeing goals that you have previously identified.
+Employees need to clearly understand the benefits of wellbeing, both for themselves and for the organisation.
+When this connection is clear, it becomes much easier to align your workplace around shared wellbeing goals.

-Unfortunately, in today’s environment of information overload, cutting through the noise of competing messages and workplace priorities can be very challenging.
+Unfortunately, in today’s environment of information overload, cutting through the noise of competing messages and priorities can be very challenging.
+Important wellbeing initiatives can easily get overlooked if they are not communicated in a clear and engaging way.

-Your internal communications platform should enable you to create various internal audiences and schedule your wellbeing communications to be delivered at optimum times for a maximum readership, including regular prompts and reminders to maintain the momentum.
+Your internal communications platform should enable you to create targeted audiences and schedule messages for optimal timing.
+This ensures higher engagement and allows you to include regular prompts and reminders to maintain momentum over time.

 7. Get your managers on board